-To add even more flavor I’ve added some caramelized onions.
+To add even more flavor, I’ve added flavorful sauteed onions.
 I have a thing for them lately and they never disappoint!
 If you’re not a fan of onions, feel free to leave them out.
 Adding tomato slices will add some good flavor and juices too.
 I’ve also added mustard to mine but vegan mayo would work too.
 I love all the spicy flavored mustard’s I’m seeing lately and used a combo of dijon and habanero mustard…it was so good!

 This sandwich is loaded with protein not only from the tofu but also from the bread I used.
 At the moment I’m loving Dave’s Killer Bread.
 Make great bread and they will come!
 Two slices of this bread gives me 10 grams of protein and 10 grams of fiber.
 That’s pretty amazing in itself.
 The tofu will add another 15 grams boosting the protein content of this sandwich to 25 grams.
 That’s slightly more than half of the day’s recommended amount for the average adult female and slightly less for males.
 Not too shabby at all and it’s a killer sandwich!

 I’d also like to mention that I’m so happy to see tofu has been given a good seal of approval from World’s Healthiest Foods.
 I value their opinion and use their information all the time when researching.
 They are an unbiased group with the health of the consumer in mind.

 Once you’ve layered your sandwich with all the desired ingredients, slice in half and serve.

 There you have it, amazingly simple, yet flavorful Toasted Avocado-Tofu Sandwich, made easy!
 For all those tofu nay-sayers out there, give this one a try you may just fall in love!Print

 This is my substitute for an egg & avocado sandwich.
 It’s works for me, hope you find it’s good for you too!